How To Improve Your Website's UX

 3. Speed — Every Second Counts

 Page load speed is a silent UX variable that affects every other metric: bounce rate, dwell time, conversion rate, and Google rankings.
-Research consistently shows that a one-second delay in page load time correlates with a 7% reduction in conversions.
-At three seconds, over half of mobile users will abandon the page.
+Research consistently shows that pages loading in 1 second convert at 3.05%, at 2 seconds 1.68%, and at 5 seconds just 0.6%.
 Use Google PageSpeed Insights to score your mobile and desktop performance separately — the mobile score is what matters most for ranking.

 4. Consistent Navigation